LESSON A DAY : Thai for self-study by TSL CHIANG MAI.

 A Future Project: Finally, we decided to propose you to learn Thai with music.
 For each song, we have included a music video, Thai lyrics, English translation as well as Thai transliteration.
 We think that learning Thai language with music can be a fun and rewarding experience.

-Have you ever wondered what "555" means?
-And why Thai people use "555" in comments or in any online conversations like text, LINE, Facebook, and many more anywhere informal Thai is written?
-Is it an [...]
+Have you ever wondered what “555” means?
+And why Thai people use “555” in comments or in any online conversations like text, LINE, Facebook, or other places informal Thai is written?
+Is it an abbreviation [...]

-Particle in Thai are words that have no specific meaning but used to express the speaker’s opinion, attitude, feeling towards the thing she or he is talking about. “ค่ะ (kh̀a)” and “ครับ (khŕap)” are ones of [...]
+In the Thai language, particle words have no specific meaning but are used to express the speaker’s opinion, attitude or feeling towards the thing she or he is talking about. “ค่ะ (kh̀a)” and “ครับ (khŕap)” [...]

 Thai has many proverbs and idioms.
-Let’s see the Thai Idioms "mɛɛw (แมว)" Examples: mɛɛw khà-mooy (แมวขโมย) Cat burglar refer to someone who always steal little things from other. yàa fàak bplaa-yâaŋ wái gàp mɛɛw (อย่าฝากปลาย่างไว้กับแมว) [...]
+Let’s look at some involving cats! [mɛɛw (แมว)] Examples: mɛɛw khà-mooy (แมวขโมย) A cat burglar; someone who is always stealing little things from other people. yàa fàak bplaa-yâaŋ [...]

-Let’s learn more about the Thai word “khîi (ขี้)”.
-Actually, this word “khîi (ขี้)” means excrement or dung, however, in the Thai language we use this word as a “prefix” to explain some negative personality [...]
+Let’s learn more about the Thai word khîi (ขี้): The word khîi (ขี้) literally means excrement or dung, however, in the Thai language we use it as a prefix to describe some negative personality traits. [...]

 November 7th, 2016|Comments Off on Lesson No. 4: Prefix word “nɑ̂ɑ”